Home

 NOTE: If both parents came from the same close-knit community or ethnic group, you may find people who share common ancestors with both of them.

-The only two companies that offer this new form of autosomal DNA testing are Family Tree DNA and 23andMe.
+The three companies that offer this new form of autosomal DNA testing are Family Tree DNA, 23andMe, and Ancestry.com.

 Family Tree DNA offers a large variety of DNA tests for genealogists and this specific test is called Family Finder.

-Autosomal DNA Testing I was a Beta tester with each company and have found matches through both Family Finder and Relative Finder.
-The two companies now use similar technologies to read your DNA.
-Family Finder checks 710,000 SNPs.
-23andMe adds medically significant SNPs for a total of about one million.
+I was a Beta tester with each company and have found good matches through all of them.
+The three companies use similar technologies to read your DNA.

 Each company has its own proprietary algorithm for evaluating matches and calculating probable relationships.
 This can lead to different interpretations of distant relationships.

 The key point is that each company does a commendable job of providing precision results.
-Either one can be used reliably for relationship testing of close relatives.
+Any of them can be used reliably for relationship testing of close relatives.
 It’s the more distant relatives that may show up on one and not appear as a match on the other.

-As far as I can tell, neither test is inherently more accurate.
+As far as I can tell, no one test is inherently more accurate.
 They’re simply a little different.
-If you can afford it, you may wish to do autosomal DNA testing with both companies, as I did, to gain as much information as possible.